CyberMiles/cosmosvalidators/gaia-2/README.md

   $recaptcha_key = "google_recaptcha_key";
 ```

-Run Apache as the user who installed `gaiacli`.
+Run Apache as the user who installed `gaia`.
 In the `httpd.conf` file, change the following, and restart the server.

 ```
 User myuser